When networking, be the tortoise

 Does it sound to good to be true?
 It’s not.
 Just ask the tortoise.

 Gary Dale Cearley is the Managing Director of Advanced International Networks Ltd. (AIN), one of the fastest growing and most dynamic business-to-business networking organizations in the world.
-AIN’s networks include AerOceaNetwork (AON), XLProjects Network (XLP), and AiO Logistics Network.
+AIN’s networks include AerOceaNetwork (AON), XLProjects Network (XLP), and AiO Logistics Netowork (AiO).
 Gary Dale has been in many facets of international freight forwarding for more than two decades from operations to sales to the owner of the first 100% foreign owned freight forwarding company licensed in Vietnam.
 The companies that he has been involved with have been both generalists and specialists.
 He has also worked from large European and Asian multinationals (Danzas and Hankyu Express) as well has small start up forwarders.
 For the past ten years Gary Dale has owned and operated AIN.
 He has lived in several major cities in four different countries and he is multilingual.
 Currently Gary Dale runs the AIN operation from Bangkok, Thailand, but travels the world over.
+Gary Dale welcomes all sorts of interactions.
+If you have questions or comments about anything Gary Dale has written here you may contact him directly by e-mail.